sharnam2015/Cpp-Production-Code-Implementations/README.md

-# Implementing Production C++ code for submodules and algorithms
+# Implementing Production level C++ code for modules and algorithms
 - Google C++ styling guidelines have been followed
 - gtest is used for unit testing
 - CMake is used for builds